 Creating a plan for your money is the first step in taking responsibility for your finances.
 Below are the same budgeting worksheets I used to help me break the cycle of living paycheck to paycheck, stop buying unnecessary things, and save my first $100,000 in my mid twenties.
 If you’re interested, you can grab them here.

 I immediately unsubscribed from every shopping website so I wouldn’t be tempted to buy anything.
-I missed shopping a lot, but I was determined to stop spending money on things I didn’t need.
+I missed shopping a lot, but I was determined to stick to the no new clothes challenge.

 Whenever I was tempted to buy something, I always asked myself, “Do I really need this?
 What else could I do with this money?”
 Whenever it came to clothing and accessories, the answer was always the same: I don’t need to buy this.